 Going to uni this September?
-You should definitely leave your pet cat at home, but let us help you with the rest…
+You should probably leave your pet cat at home, but let us help you with the rest…

 Deciding what to take to university can be very overwhelming, but if you don’t fancy reading the whole article, check out our handy checklist to ensure you have everything you’ll need!
 Simply make a copy, print or download this list, tick them off as you pack and achieve the ultimate stress-free packing experience (if that’s even a thing?)

 Taking your personal documents will be very important in the first few weeks of university.
-Ideally, if you want to be organised, make paper and digital copies of all your necessary documents so you are never caught out.
+Ideally, if you want to be organised, make paper and digital copies of all your necessary documents so you're never caught out.

 - Student finance documents